j-taylor-pixel/HTTP-server/README.md

 # Description
-Web server built in python that handles http requests.
+Web server built in python that handles http requests with support for GET and HEAD.
-The server supports GET and HEAD requests.
+The server uses TCP web sockets and implements the HTTP protocol.

 # How to use
-Navigate to the Lab2Task1 folder

-`cd Lab2Task1`

 Run the webserver

 `python webserver.py`